electric-sql/electric/examples/checkout/README.md

 ### 2. Enable the `pg_net` extension

 Go to the "Database" section of the project, and select "Extensions".
-Search for "pg_net" and enable it for the "public" schema.
+Search for "pg_net" and enable it for the "extension" schema.

 ### 3. Retrieving the Project reference id